maranaz/Sentiment-Analysis/README.md

 # ---- Requirements---- #

+- Python (Recommended Version: 3.10 or 3.11)
-streamlit---Recommended Version: >= 1.0.0
+- streamlit (Recommended Version: >= 1.0.0)
-pandas
+- pandas :
-matplotlib---Recommended Version: >= 3.5
+- matplotlib (Recommended Version: >= 3.5)
-spaCy---Recommended Version: >= 3.0
+- spaCy (Recommended Version: >= 3.0)
-transformers---Recommended Version: >= 4.0.0
+- transformers (Recommended Version: >= 4.0.0)
-torch
+- torch :
-numpy---Recommended Version: >=1.21,<2.0
+- numpy (Recommended Version: >=1.21,<2.0)

 # ---- How to install---- #
+- Open your IDE and get the copy of the code from the repo.
+- Install the requires packages that are listed under Requirements section
+- Run the application using the following command

-pip install -r requirements.txt streamlit run app.py
+    - streamlit run app.py